Facts about George Washington Carver

 George Washington Carver Biography

-George Washington Carver was a celebrated botanist and inventor at a time when it was still rare for African-Americans to reach those heights.
+George Washington Carver was a celebrated botanist and inventor at a time when it was rare for Black Americans to reach those heights.

 Although George Washington Carver is often credited with inventing peanut butter, it seems others had created that product before Carver began his own work with peanuts.
-Carver also worked with sweet potatoes, soybeans and pecans, among other plants, and his work helped change the face of agriculture in the American south.
+Carver also worked with sweet potatoes, soybeans and pecans, and his work helped change the face of agriculture in the American south.

 George Washington Carver’s exact birthdate is unknown; a Missouri census record from 1870 lists George Carver as 10 years old… He was an accomplished artist who displayed paintings at the 1893 Chicago World’s Fair… George Washington Carver is no relation to President George Washington.
 According to the Wikipedia, Carver began to use the name George Washington Carver at Iowa State “to avoid confusion with another George Carver in his classes”… Carver was posthumously awarded the degree of Doctor of Humane Letters by Iowa State in 1994… Another brilliant botanist of the same era was Luther Burbank.